momcancode/VBA-challenge/README.md

-# VBA challenge - The VBA of Wall Street
+# The VBA of Wall Street - Use VBA scripting to analyse stock market data

-## Where is the data from?

-The data is provided by Monash University Data Analytics Bootcamp.

 ## What did I do?

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Created a script that loops through all the stocks for one year and outputs the following information.

   * The ticker symbol.